 Wondering what parsley is good for?
 Parsley, that brilliant green herb, can play a supporting role sprinkled as a finishing touch to a pasta dish like linguine with clam sauce, or it can be the star in dishes like lemon-parsley risotto.
 It can take the place of basil for a flavorful pesto or make a nice substitute for cilantro, for people who hate that particular herb.

 Adding fresh parsley to almost any dish gives food a bright, flavorful boost that the dried version of the herb just can’t provide.
-Follow the easy steps in this video for a fast, efficient way to prep parsley the next time you cook―and to store whatever you don’t use for maximum freshness.
+Follow the easy steps in this video and guide for a fast, efficient way to prep parsley the next time you cook―and to store whatever you don’t use for maximum freshness.

 What You Need

-- paper towels
+- paper towel

-- chef’s knife
+- sharp chef’s knife